krzysztofhewelt/learnin-lms/README.md

 # Getting started

-Full installation guide for most users was described in [Standard installation](INSTALLATION.md#standard-installation).
+Full installation guide for most users with requirements was described in [Standard installation](INSTALLATION.md#standard-installation).

-There are three ways to deploy Learnin:
+There are three ways to deploy LearnIn:
-* [production](INSTALLATION.md#standard-installation) - for most users, prepared to deploy on your local server,
+* [production](INSTALLATION.md#standard-installation) - for most users, prepared to deploy on your web server,
 * [development](INSTALLATION.md#development-environment) - for feature development,
 * [docker](INSTALLATION.md#docker-development) - docker environment.